SPM Linux

 SPM uses a simple and innovative method that unifies software building and package management

-you need to have "gnunet" program on your system
+you just need to have either "gnunet" or "curl" on your system

-also to build packages from source, these extra programs are required:
+also to bootstrap from source, these extra programs are required:

 clang git ssh-keygen